Earn a Certificate for Performance & Culture in the U.S. by completing three required courses in one or two consecutive summers.

-Develop or deepen your U.S. cultural literacy and intercultural communication skills as you study acting or public speaking, participate in a performance appreciation class, and learn how performance intersects with media and society.
+Earn a Certificate for Performance & Culture in the U.S. by completing three required courses in one or two consecutive summers.
+Develop or deepen your U.S. cultural literacy and intercultural communication skills as you study acting or public speaking, explore performance modalities, and learn how performance intersects with media and society.

 This program is administered by the Department of Theater, Dance, and Performance Studies (TDPS).
 Upon satisfactory completion of the required coursework, the student will receive a certificate from TDPS confirming the completion of the program.
 All completed coursework will be noted on the student's transcript, but the certificate will not be noted.